AlexanderAKM/AlexanderAKM.github.io/index.md

   <!-- Email List Section -->
   <div style="padding-top: 20px;">
     <h2>Email list</h2>
-    <p>Hi there! <br> I enjoy writing short informative stories about AI and neuroscience every now and then.
+    <p>Hi there! <br> I enjoy writing short — sometimes informative — stories about AI and neuroscience every now and then.
 If you're curious and want to explore these, I'd love for you to check them out whenever you feel like it. <br>

     Feel free to dive in and see what they're all about :) <br>